Zaki Khan Zand: Three months of power

 Zaki Khan was a major participant in the struggles for political power that followed the death of Karim Khan on March 2, 1779.
 Karim Khan died naturally after a long illness, so Zaki Khan, as well as many others, was not caught off guard.
-He had managed in the previous years to marry his daughter to Muhammad Ali Khan, Karim Khan's second son, who was still a child.
+He had managed in the previous years to marry his daughter to Mohammad-Ali Khan, Karim Khan's second son, who was still a child.
 By the time of Karim Khan's death, he was logically at the head of the faction pushing for Muhammad Ali to be proclaimed nominal ruler.
-The elder son, Abol Fath Khan, only 13 years old, also had supporters among the main members of the royal family.
+The elder son, Abol-Fath Khan, only 13 years old, also had supporters among the main members of the royal family.
 However, as soon as Karim Khan was dead, Zaki Khan had most of them killed, and Abol Fath imprisoned.
 Among Abol Fath's supporters, only Sadiq Khan Zand managed to escape the capital, Shiraz.
 Muhammad Ali was proclaimed nominal ruler, and Zaki Khan regent with full power over the Empire.
 But the children's mother intervened in favor of Abol Fath, and Zaki Khan, to win her support, had to accept that both sons of Karim Khan would be invested with the supreme honor.

 The rule of Zadik Khan was contested from the start.
-First, the Qajar prince Agha Muhammad Khan, whom Karim Khan had retained as a hostage in Shiraz to prevent further rebellions from his powerful Northern clan, escaped and headed for his stronghold.
+First, the Qajar prince Agha Mohammad Khan, whom Karim Khan had retained as a hostage in Shiraz to prevent further rebellions from his powerful Northern clan, escaped and headed for his stronghold.
 To catch him, Zaki Khan sent his nephew, Ali Murad Khan.
 However, as soon as he reached Isfahan, Ali Murad Khan mutinied against his uncle and gave his allegiance to Abol Fath.
 Sadiq Khan was gathering an army in the South-East with a similar purpose.
 Zaki Khan decided to deal with Ali Murad Khan first, and led an army towards Isfahan.